Architecture - Engineering - Construction Management (AEC)

 The EST&P degree is completed in two full-time semesters.
 The EST&P-AS degree is completed in three full-time semesters which requires additional units of master’s project coursework.
 EST&P-AS provides the opportunity for professional activity experiences including supervised project work or internships.

-The program is coordinated by Engineering & Public Policy in collaboration with the Heinz College, the Department of Social & Decision Sciences (in the College of Humanities & Social Sciences) and the Tepper School of Business.
-E&TIM's unique, cross-cutting approach allows students to develop capabilities for leading innovation while growing and leveraging their own areas of technical expertise.
+The program is coordinated by Engineering & Public Policy.
+ETIM’s unique, cross-cutting approach allows students to develop capabilities for leading innovation while growing and leveraging their own areas of technical expertise.
+ETIM has five optional career tracks for students to tailor their learnings including, Analytics, Consulting, Entrepreneurship, Product Management, and R&D/Technology Management.

 Information Networking Institute (INI)